Raffaello Sanzio Raphael Biography | Oil Paintings

 The archetypal artist of the High Renaissance, Raffaello Sanzio was also known as Raphael, was born in Urbino, in the shadow of the Palazzo Ducale of the Montefeltro family.
 He was the son of Giovanni Santi, a fine artist and intellectual.
 He endowed with an extraordinary precocious talent and completed his apprenticeship in Umbria and the Marches, Raphael received a cosmopolitan, figurative training starting in his early youth, which focused on problems of the representation of space as well as the exploration of emotion, light, and physiognomy.

 In 1504, at the age of twenty-one, he moved to Florence to be near Leonardo Da Vinci and Michelangelo.
 There he executed a number of works, including portraits and several small, but extraordinary versions of the Madonna and Child.
-In these paintings, he combines a rich figurative culture with a simple, spontaneous, natural style.
+In these works, he was able to combine a richly painted figurative in a naturally simple, spontaneous style.
 This masterpiece, Marriage of the Virgin, painted for the church in Citta di Castello, marks the end of Raphael's early career, it is also a close reproduction of Pietro Perugino version of the same painting.
 The scene, set in a square in front of a splendid temple.
 With its harmonious blend of architecture and nature, the figures are arranged with great simplicity in a series of semi-circles following the shape of the dome.
 No expression is overdone and no single emotion prevails, not even in the group of disappointed suitors shown breaking their staff.

 Raphael The Devine Gift of Eternal Youth.